Break-Resilient Codes: Problem Definition and Preliminaries

+The rest of this paper is organized as follows.
+Section~\ref{section:preliminaries} provides a formal definition of the problem and clarifies notations.
+Section~\ref{section:bounds} discusses bounds on the redundancy of an~$(n, t)$-BRC.
+Section~\ref{section:code} details the construction of a nearly optimal~$(n, t)$-BRC, as well as its decoding algorithm.
+Section~\ref{section:redundancy} analyzes the redundancy of such code.
+Finally, Section~\ref{section:discussion} discusses different aspects of the code and suggests potential future research directions.

-\subsection{Problem Definition and Preliminaries}
+\section{Problem Definition and Preliminaries}

 Our setup includes an encoder which holds a string~$\bfx\in\bi^k$ (an information word) for some integer~$k$, that is encoded to a string~$\bfc\in\bi^n$ (a codeword) for some integer~$n>k$.
-After encoding~$\bfx$, the codeword~$\bfc$ is embedded in a 3D printed object in an arbitrary fashion.
-For a security parameter~$t$, an adversary breaks these~$n$ bits at arbitrary~$t$ locations or less, resulting in a multiset of at most~$t+1$ fragments. \begin{example} For~$\bfx=0100011100$ and~$t=3$, the possible fragment multisets include
+For a security parameter~$t$, an adversary breaks these~$n$ bits at arbitrary~$t$ positions or less, resulting in a multiset of at most~$t+1$ fragments. \begin{example} For~$\bfc=0100011100$ and~$t=3$, the possible fragment multisets include

 \end{example}